miekg/gitopper/README.md

 * list services run on this host
 * list a specific service

+* freeze a service to the current git commit
+* unfreeze a service, i.e. to let it pull again

+*do we need a freeze all for everything on the system?*

 ## Client

 A client is included in cmd/gitopperctl.
 It has it's own README.md.